 )

-Dashboards query the pre-computed service:* metrics instead of raw data.
+Dashboards then query the cheap service:* metrics instead of grinding through raw data on every load.

 Alerting Architecture

-Keep alerting close to data — run Alertmanager with Prometheus, not Thanos:
+Keep alerting close to the data.
+Run Alertmanager with Prometheus rather than with Thanos:

 apiVersion: monitoring.coreos.com/v1